microsoft/pyright/docs/typed-libraries.md

 * Symbols whose names begin with an underscore (but are not dunder names) are considered private.
 * Imported symbols are considered private by default.
 If they use the “import A as A” (a redundant module alias), “from X import A as A” (a redundant symbol alias), or “from . import A” forms, symbol “A” is not private unless the name begins with an underscore.
 If a file `__init__.py` uses the form “from .A import X”, symbol “A” is not private unless the name begins with an underscore (but “X” is still private).
 If a wildcard import (of the form “from X import *”) is used, all symbols referenced by the wildcard are not private.
 * A module can expose an `__all__` symbol at the module level that provides a list of names that are considered part of the interface.
-This overrides all other rules above, allowing imported symbols or symbols whose names begin with an underscore to be included in the interface.
+The `__all__` symbol indicates which symbols are included in a wildcard import.
+All symbols included in the `__all__` list are considered public even if the other rules above would otherwise indicate that they were private.
+For example, this allows symbols whose names begin with an underscore to be included in the interface.
 * Local variables within a function (including nested functions) are always considered private.

 The following idioms are supported for defining the values contained within `__all__`.
 These restrictions allow type checkers to statically determine the value of `__all__`.